Album Review: Goyard & The Kayfabe Reveal by Ghais Guevara

 Dumb and subordinate, conscious distortion.”

 Where the album spreads widest is in its colonial and political material, and the results split.
-The soulful atmosphere of “Jouissance, The Wealthy” sketches a military figure with a fetish for crumbling empires.
+The soulful atmosphere of “Jouissance, The Wealthy” introduces the ruler behind the kayfabe, a military figure with a fetish for crumbling empires.
 He kisses the cross and gives his final breath.
-His soldiers get chopped down, and he feels blessed.
+His soldiers get chopped down and he feels blessed.
 Corpses illuminate the afterparty.
+The outro, narrated through Goyard and citing Deleuze and Guattari, drags the lens to the present.
 Fortune 500 transplants attend universities that steamroll locals, feigning understanding of the nature of things here.
-The colonial mercenary and the gentrifier occupy the same sentence because Robinson sees them doing the same thing from different altitudes.
+The colonial mercenary and the gentrifier occupy the same argument because Robinson sees them at different altitudes doing the same thing.
 “Battle of Ressentiment” pushes further into wartime imagery.
 Chemical weaponry encroaching, civilian clothes pleading in another language, orders to burn anything Iliad.
 One verse line sticks: “I’m gon’ live through my body/I am just a spirit that’s in need of a vessel after the aftershocks.”

-On the somber “Manufacturing Lack,” Robinson puts it plainly.
-He’s an end result, a consequence of testing the regime, and the state promised a right to speak, and left people undeveloped and incomplete, with the ability to pass that damage into their seeds, rapping, “The fetus grew old as the trees/Wisdom of a fiend, how it all repeats.”
-This folds psychoanalysis into political collapse.
-We don’t know when it started going bad, so we keep going back further.
+The aftermath belongs to the somber “Manufacturing Lack,” and it carries the album's most plainspoken political writing.
+Robinson puts Goyard in front of the wreckage.
+He stood with the earth at his disposal and didn't know what to make of it.
+His comrades are faceless or in detention centers, shoelaces confiscated.
+He's a consequence of testing the regime, and the state promised a right to speak and left people undeveloped and incomplete with the ability to pass that damage into their seeds, rapping, “The fetus grew old as the trees/Wisdom of a fiend, how it all repeats.”
+The outro, sourcing Deleuze once more, folds psychoanalysis into political collapse and closes on a passage attributed to Cormac McCarthy.
 Bodies and trees rendered as ornaments by chemical waste.
 They made the place gray again.
 But the protagonists remain light.
 They dance in war and peace, and they never die.
+“Ancestral Ties,” with Wahid, readies the citizens for that fight.
+Wahid’s verse reports from the body itself, blood quartered by genes, told to bare ass in the field anytime his legs hurt.
+The real hides on the wrist.

 Those songs carry the album’s heaviest arguments, but they also house its loosest writing.
 When Robinson reports from a specific body, carrying boiling water upstairs, sitting across from a woman whose life makes sense, the lyrics land because they’re tethered to a physical situation.
 When he widens to the panoramic, invoking centuries and Nietzsche and empires, the phrasing sometimes settles for the grand claim when the record needs another concrete particular.
 The problem is frequency.
 When every third song reaches for the civilizational, the ones that stay close to a single memory or a single person end up doing the album’s real persuading.

 Robinson talks to someone specific on the title track, without an audience: “Now that it’s just us and the best of you/Think it’s best you knew half nightmares no longer true.”
 He says the best of him was drained, and it’s going to project onto that person.
 By the latter verse, impulse takes over.
 He got high in the studio, dissed the whole city, said he can get away with anything, walk an opp down with a Glock nine milli.
-That’s the voice behind the character, the one that shows up when the room clears out.
-The album ends in a club.
+That verse is the actual kayfabe reveal—the voice that shows up when the room clears out, the one the character was built to contain.
+Goyard & The Kayfabe Reveal ends in a club.
 People want to celebrate.
 A woman needed three years to realize his hell was her solace.
 An East Coast killer writes rap operas because orphans keep him honest.
 Robinson wants different terrain, more content, but if you ask him, he’s looking for God’s offering.
 The gang back home will disavow him for what he wants.
 The planning goes on, as he doesn’t know what to do with his time.
 He’s lonely.

 Great (★★★★☆)